Get started with pinsSource:

 type = "rds"uses

 writeRDS()to create a binary R data file.
-It can save any R object but it’s only readable from R, not other languages.
+It can save any R object (including trained models) but it’s only readable from R, not other languages.

 type = "csv"uses

-.csvfile.
-CSVs can read by any application, but only support simple columns (e.g. numbers, strings, dates), can take up a lot of disk space, and can be slow to read.
+write.csv()to create a CSV file.
+CSVs are plain text and can be read easily by many applications, but they only support simple columns (e.g. numbers, strings), can take up a lot of disk space, and can be slow to read.

 type = "arrow"uses